- Trending Fonts of 2021

 Font Trend 5: Rustic Serifs

 One of the biggest font trends for 2020 was carved, sculptural serifs which looked as if they had been chiselled from stone.
 While we’ve now reached sculptural saturation point, the serif trend isn’t going anywhere.
 If you love the look of sculptural serifs but are on the hunt for something a little more trend-leading, let me introduce you to the rustic serif.

 Quietly elegant with a small dose of perfected imperfection, these serifs take their cues from European cafe signage.
-Informal and effortlessly pretty, they can be used to bring more character to print designs such as posters and book covers.
-They have a handwritten quality without appearing hand-drawn, making them an excellent font choice for communications that need to feel warm and personal, such as portfolio websites, resumes, or casual event marketing.
+Informal and effortlessly pretty, these new trending fonts can be used to bring more character to print designs such as posters and book covers.
+These trendy popular fonts have a handwritten quality without appearing hand-drawn, making them an excellent font choice for communications that need to feel warm and personal, such as portfolio websites, resumes, or casual event marketing.
 Let's take a look at the latest trending fonts:

 Font Trend 6: Strong and Simple Sans

 After a year of distorted, novelty fonts, there’s no fresher breath of air than a strong and simple sans serif.
-These bold, impactful fonts are best used for headlines, and are the perfect match for corporate designs or layouts that need to get to the point quickly.
+This current font trend features bold, impactful fonts that are best used for headlines, and are the perfect match for corporate designs or layouts that need to get to the point quickly.

 Team your bold, simple serif with high-contrast colour pairings such as black and white or acid neons to maximise its powerful personality.
 Sports branding, game marketing, technology branding or corporate websites will all benefit from the simple impact of a modern sans serif.